 As a medical specialty, neurosurgery is focused on the prevention, diagnosis, surgical treatment and rehabilitation of disorders which affect all portions of the nervous system; this includes the brain, spine (including the spinal cord, vertebral bodies and discs) and peripheral nerves.
-Maryland Brain, Spine & Pain (MBSP) has three neurosurgeons, Dr. Brian Sullivan, Dr. Timothy Burke and Dr. Gary Dix, all of whom are Board-Certified.
+Maryland Brain, Spine & Pain (MBSP) has two neurosurgeons, Dr. Brian Sullivan, and Dr. Gary Dix, all of whom are Board-Certified.
 In the field of medicine, not all doctors are Board-Certified, but ours are.
 A Board-Certified doctor has gone through advanced training in his/her medical specialty.
 Further, to become certified, a physician must undergo an additional, rigorous set of exams and peer evaluations.

 The neurosurgeons at MBSP are conservative; they see surgery as a last resort.
 Our doctors know when to operate and when to hold off on surgery in place of other approaches first — approaches such as Anti-inflammatories, heat and/or ice, Physical Therapy/Aqua Therapy, Laser, Acupuncture, Chiropractic or Steroid injections.
 Our surgeons are committed to comprehensive care; they are highly experienced in a wide variety of surgical pathways, from simple, minimally invasive procedures to extensive, complex operations.